Chris Pérez

-Christopher Gilbert Pérez (born August 14, 1969) is an American guitarist, best known as lead guitarist for the Tejano band Selena y Los Dinos.
+Christopher Gilbert Pérez (born August 14, 1969) is an American guitarist best known for having been the lead guitarist of the Tejano music band Selena y Los Dinos.
 He married the frontwoman of the group, Selena, on April 2, 1992.
 Pérez grew up in San Antonio, Texas as one of two children of Gilbert Pérez and Carmen Medina.
 In 1986, he began his tenure by joining Shelly Lares' band.
 By the late 1980s, Pérez was respected among Tejano musicians for his guitar skills.
 This caught A.B.
 Quintanilla's attention; at the time, A.B. was seeking another guitarist for the band he produced, Selena y Los Dinos.
 Between one and two years after Pérez joined the band, he and Selena began a personal relationship.

 Selena's father, Abraham Quintanilla, forced them to end their relationship because he felt Pérez's image might damage Selena's career.
 They ignored his threats that he would disband the group, and continued their relationship.
 Abraham fired Pérez from the band, forbidding Selena to go with him.
-Pérez married Selena in 1992.
+Pérez eloped with Selena in 1992.
 On March 31, 1995, Selena was shot and killed by her former friend and former manager of her boutiques, Yolanda Saldívar.
 Selena's murder greatly devastated Pérez, who began abusing drugs and alcohol.

 Pérez formed the Chris Pérez Band and began writing songs for their debut album.
 They signed with Hollywood Records and released their first album, Resurrection, which won a Grammy Award for Best Latin Rock or Alternative Album.
 The band disbanded after their second album, Una Noche Mas (2002), was released.
 Pérez continued in the music business and often played with A.B.'s groups, the Kumbia Kings and the Kumbia All Starz.
 He left both groups and formed another band (the Chris Pérez Project, which included American singer Angel Ferrer) in 2010.
 In 2012, Pérez wrote a book about his relationship with Selena, entitled To Selena, with Love.